mprimi/notes/content/topics/breaking-into-nfts/index.md

 ---
-title: "Breaking into NFTs: A Guide for Artists"
+title: "Breaking into NFTs: A Guide for Artists (2021)"
 PageIcon: "🌠"
 ---